betoule/logic_timer/README.md

   therefore be reported as separated by at least 5 μs and ordered by the interrupt priority.
 This sets the worst case scenario for the timing precision.
 For non conflicting events the timing precision is limited by the clock resolution of 500 ns.

+* For the same reason, the second of two events occurring on the same line at an interval smaller than 5μs will be ignored.
 With some work to rewrite the interrupt handling routine in assembler, the dead time could probably be brought down to 2μs.
 If you think it could be useful, feel free to submit an issue.
 For the record, the timestamps is currently attributed 2.1μs after the edge detection.